mehergautam/NetScope/README.md

 ---
 ## 📄 Research Publication

-This project has been formally documented as a research paper.
+This project has been formally documented as a research paper

 **Published on Zenodo:** [Read Paper](https://doi.org/10.5281/zenodo.15209164)